SecurityEncryption

 Changing KDF algorithms

-To change your KDF algorithm, navigate to the Settings → Security → Keys page of the web vault.
-Changing the algorithm will re-encrypt the protected symmetric key and update the authentication hash, much like a normal master password change, but will not rotate the symmetric encryption key so vault data will not be re-encrypted.
-See
+Changing the KDF algorithm re-encrypts the protected symmetric key and updates the authentication hash, much like a normal master password change.
+The symmetric encryption key is not rotated, however, so vault data is not re-encrypted.
+Learn more about re-encrypting your data.

 warning

-Before making any changes to encryption settings, it is recommended that you backup your individual vault data first.
-See
+Before making any changes to encryption settings, we recommend backing up your individual vault data first.

 HKDF